Edgeworth/memerna/README.md

 The rest of this document uses $MRNA to locate the memerna directory.

 Run git submodule init and git submodule update to pull in external dependencies.
-Memerna requires a modern C++ compiler that supports C++14.
+Memerna requires a modern C++ compiler that supports C++20.

-./build.py -t [debug, asan, ubsan, release, relwithdebinfo] -c

-Will use clang with -c.
-The flag -t specifies the build type.
+./build.py

 Then run from $PREFIX/memerna.
 No guarantees this runs or even builds on Windows.

+### Running include-what-you-use
+./build.py --iwyu

+Then from the cmake build directory: make -j$(nproc) 2> /tmp/iwyu.out

+Then:
+iwyu-fix-includes --nocomments --blank_lines --nosafe_headers < /tmp/iwyu.out

 ### Directories